 Discover how some communities are connecting garden fresh produce with food insecure Mainers.
 Share the stories of how local initiatives in your communities have been successful in addressing this urgent need.

-Frank Wertheim, UMaine Extension Educator, Agriculture/Horticulture York County
+Allan Amioka, Master Gardener Volunteer and Frank Wertheim, UMaine Extension Educator, Agriculture/Horticulture York County.

 Keep gardening long after Maine’s traditional growing season ends with simple, portable greenhouse or low tunnel structures.
 This session includes building instructions, what to grow, and when and how to get crops started.

 For more information or to request a reasonable accommodation, contact Pamela Hargest at email@example.com or 207.781.6099 or 1.800.287.1471 (in Maine).